top of page

 Reggio Principles

-The environment is the 3rd teacher
+The body is the first language

 IMG_2568.jpg